-Fiduciary Duties in Limited Liability CompaniesAdded by Hawley Troxell in Articles & Publications, Business Law on September 11, 2009
+Fiduciary Duties in Limited Liability CompaniesAdded by Hawley Troxell in Articles & Blogs, Business Law on September 11, 2009

 On March 18, 2008, Idaho became the first state to adopt the Revised Uniform Limited Liability Company Act (the “RULLCA”), drafted by the National Conference of Commissioners on Uniform State Laws (“NCCUSL”).
 The Idaho Uniform Liability Company Act (the “New Act”) became effective on July 1, 2008, and applies to all Idaho limited liability companies formed after that date.
 The prior act continues to apply to pre‑existing limited liability companies until July 1, 2010, unless the company elects to “opt‑in” to the New Act.
 As of July 1, 2010, all limited liability companies will automatically become subject to the New Act, regardless of whether the pre‑existing limited liability companies have “opted‑in.”

 Since its inception in the 1990s, the limited liability company (“LLC”) has become the preferred business entity choice for many business relationships because of its flexible nature and the ability to mold the entity to fit virtually any

 desired business structure.
 The LLC is a hybrid entity merging contract principles and statutory principles, as well as concepts from both corporate